-When looking to buy a coffee machine for your workplace, it’s easy to get overwhelmed by all the different options to choose from.
+When looking to buy an office coffee machine for your workplace, it’s easy to get overwhelmed by all the different options to choose from.
 First of all, there are so many varieties of coffee these days and different people prefer different types – from traditional blends of filtered hot coffee, to seasonal blends, to espresso, to iced coffee.
 And don’t forget about the non-coffee drinkers, who you surely want to accommodate, too!

 Secondly, it seems like coffee service suppliers are offering more and more types of coffee machines.
 While most people used to prefer filtered coffee brewed with a regular old drip-pot, now when people ask for coffee, they’re asking for more gourmet-prepared drinks.
 In fact, around 60% (according to the IBIS World Report) of all coffee ordered by Americans is now considered “gourmet” or “specialty.”
 Experiment for yourself: ask a handful of co-workers what’s their coffee drink of choice, and note the variety of responses you get!